 Food attracts passion & perseverance is an understood fact, it pumps up the adrenalin levels and tempts one to excel in their activity.
 Cooking involves ambiguity which is evident when Escoffier remarked, “cooking is a science and an art”.
 As both of these aspects are involved, a chef’s calmness and insanity are displayed evenly, when a normal person interacts with him/ her.
 This insanity may eventually be creative in nature, however, care should be taken to control and reign in burnout.

 Creativity and scientific information go hand in hand.
 Science being an essential element and being an obvious answer to all the “why’s” in the kitchen, also plays a big role in modern culinary development.
 From the haute cuisine to molecular gastronomy all of them have scientific explanations to most of the logical actions or even subsequent reactions taking place.
 All trends evolving continuously have a combined influence of scientific reasoning and artistic creativity.
-Time is not far when we would see these two principle disciplines imposing themselves in a much larger scale.
+Time is not far when we would see these two principle disciplines imposing themselves on a much larger scale.

 As Keith Floyd rightly once said,

 “Cooking is an art and patience a virtue… Careful shopping, fresh ingredients and an unhurried approach are nearly all you need.
 There is one more thing — love.
 Love for food and love for those you invite to your table.
-With a combination of these things you can be an artist — not perhaps in the representational style of a Dutch master, but rather more like Gauguin, the naive, or Van Gogh, the impressionist.
+With a combination of these things, you can be an artist — not perhaps in the representational style of a Dutch master, but rather more like Gauguin, the naive, or Van Gogh, the impressionist.
 Plates or pictures of sunshine taste of happiness and love.”